chen-zeong/Ziki/README.md

 </p>

-> Simple, fast, and private.
-Compress images and videos locally and offline, balancing quality and size—perfect for daily sharing and archiving.
+> Simple, fast, private.
+Compress images and videos locally and offline.

 ---

 ## ✨ Key Features

-- Image and video compression: Optimize size and transcode common image and video formats
+- Image and video compression: Optimize size and transcode common image and video formats, including compression to animated AVIF
 - Batch processing and task queue: Add multiple files at once, with queueing, status filtering, and cleanup
-- Quality presets and customization: Flexibly balance size and clarity (presets + manual parameters)
+- customization: Flexibly balance size and clarity
 - Hardware acceleration detection: Automatically detects available hardware encoders and prioritizes them
 - Local and offline: All processing is done locally; no files are uploaded
 - Drag-and-drop and native dialogs: Drag to add files, or use the system's native picker